desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 To alleviate these problems, automated provisioning of DS records has been specified in ([@!RFC8078]).
-It is based on the Parental Agent (registry or registrar) fetching DNSSEC key parameters in the form of CDS and CDNSKEY records ([@!RFC7344]) from the Child zone's apex, and validating them somehow.
+It is based on the Parental Agent (registry or registrar) fetching DNSSEC key parameters from the CDS and CDNSKEY records ([@!RFC7344]) located at the Child zone's apex, and validating them somehow.
-This validation can be done using DNSSEC itself if the objective is to update an existing DS record set (such as during key rollover).
+This validation can be done using the Child's existing DNSSEC chain of trust if the objective is to update an existing DS record set (such as during key rollover).
 However, when bootstrapping a DNSSEC delegation, the Child zone has no existing DNSSEC validation path, and other means to ensure the CDS/CDNSKEY records' legitimacy must be found.